Course Outline

 • Overview of the mission and scope of the OWASP GenAI Security Project.

-• Introduction to the Threat Defense COMPASS framework.
+• Introduction to the Threat Defense COMPASS framework for AI security.

 • Comparison of AI attack surfaces with traditional web application vulnerabilities.

-Practical Exercise: Setting up the OWASP Threat Defense COMPASS tool and performing an initial threat assessment.
+Practical Exercise: Setting up the OWASP Threat Defense COMPASS tool and conducting an initial threat assessment for government use cases.

 Module 2: OWASP Top 10 for LLMs - Part 1 (2.5 hours)